kaakaww/stackhawk-custom-image/integrations/selenium/README.md

 You can use the sample [selenium-stackhawk.yml](https://github.com/stackhawk/stackhawk-custom-image/blob/main/integrations/selenium/selenium-stackhawk.yml) file for an example of scanning a web application with it.

 ### Selenium Best Practices

+No one approach works for all situations.

+Please refer to the selenium [Test Pratices](https://www.selenium.dev/documentation/test_practices/) for more information